rojas70/MAEG-3080-project/MCTS-tutorial.md

 ### Intuition of UCB1

-Why does UCB1 work for balancing the tradoff of "exploration" and "exploitation"?
+Why does UCB1 work for balancing the tradoff of "exploratio" and "exploitation"?

 Let look at the following cases: